Hollywood Boulevard Commercial and Entertainment District: Beginnings

 Hollywood Boulevard was originally named Prospect Avenue by John Bower, a miner from the Sierra foothills, who purchased a small government parcel at the intersection of Pass Road (today's Ivar Avenue) and Prospect in 1872.
 Harvey Wilcox and Daeida Wilcox Beveridge purchased Bower's tract in the mid-1880s, and Prospect Ave was connected by rail to Los Angeles in 1887 and Laurel Canyon in 1890, with another line connecting the area to Los Angeles, west Los Angeles, and the beach opening in 1901.

-By 1900, Prospect was still a small dirt road surrounded by lemon orchards and vegetable fields.
-The street was lined mostly with houses and also a few establishments, most notably at Prospect and Cahuenga Boulevard, where the Paul de Longpré Residence (1901-1927) drew not only Hollywood society, but also property buyers and tourists, and Sackett Hotel (1888-1905) served as the area's first hotel and was also home to its first post office.
-After 1900, more large establishments were added to the street, including Hollywood Memorial Church (1903-1923) at Prospect and Vine Street, and Hollywood Hotel (1902-1956) at Prospect and Highland Avenue.
+By 1901, Prospect was still a small dirt road surrounded by lemon orchards and vegetable fields.
+The street was lined mostly with houses and also a few establishments, most notably at Prospect and Cahuenga Boulevard, where Paul de Longpré Residence (1901–1927) drew not only Hollywood society, but also property buyers and tourists, and Sackett Hotel (1888-1905) served as the area's first hotel and was also home to its first post office.
+After 1901, more large establishments were added to the street, including Hollywood Memorial Church (1903–1923) at Prospect and Vine Street, and Hollywood Hotel (1902–1956) at Prospect and Highland Avenue.
 Janes Residence (1903) was also built during this time.

-In 1903, the Beveridge family attempted to rename Prospect Avenue after Paul de Longpré, who they and others believed "had done more than any other man to make Southern California...known to the world," but were not successful as many in the community did not want the street named after a Frenchman.
+Hollywood was incorporated in 1903.
+That same year, the Beveridge family attempted to rename Prospect Avenue after Paul de Longpré, who they and others believed "had done more than any other man to make Southern California...known to the world," but they were not successful as many in the community did not want the street named after a Frenchman.
 In 1904, the Los Angeles Gas Company installed the city's first gas meters, which allowed for the appearance of street numbers, and in 1910, Los Angeles annexed Hollywood.
 Then, on January 5, 1910, the Hollywood Board of Trustees officially renamed Prospect Avenue to Hollywood Boulevard.

 Two of Hollywood's three major commercial centers began to emerge around this time.
 The first at Hollywood and Cahuenga was part of the Wilcox/Beveridge ranch and saw the Woolworth and Creque buildings rise in 1910 and 1913, respectively.
-The second at Hollywood and Highland was developed by Whitley and Toberman and saw the Bank of America Building rise opposite the Hollywood Hotel in 1914.
+The second at Hollywood and Highland was developed by Whitley and Toberman and saw the Bank of America Building rise opposite Hollywood Hotel in 1914.